So, friends, I’m curious: why are you here?

 Some people have tried to suggest this, but no: for Luke, a mountain is where you go for rest and prayer and fellowship with God, just like Mount Sinai and Mount Zion in the Old Testament.
 For Luke, the desert is a place of testing, of battle.
 It is no coincidence that the people of that time believed the desert is where demons live.

-In other words, Jesus, after fighting sickness and demons all night, is led by the Spirit back into the desert to continue the battle.
+Jesus, after fighting sickness and demons all night, is led by the Spirit back into the desert to continue the battle.
 Jesus is so eager to win back his Father’s Kingdom he is taking the war into enemy territory!

 Why?
 Well, put yourself in the town of Capernaum at that time.
 A travelling preacher has shown up, and in a single night he has healed every illness, cast out every demon in town.
 Don’t you want to keep him nearby?